 Scott is a third generation Scottish-Swedish immigrant whose family initially settled on the territory of the Denesuline in northern Saskatchewan.
-He currently lives on the territory of the Musqueam, Squamish and Tsleil-Watuth Nations and is humbly engaged in reflections, learning and actions that help de-colonize his mind, heart, and his related planning practice.
+With daily gratitude, he currently lives on the territory of the Musqueam, Squamish and Tsleil-Watuth Nations and is humbly engaged in ongoing reflections, learning and actions that help de-colonize his mind, heart, and his related planning practice.
 He is especially grateful to Musqueam for hosting the ICP program on their homelands and serving a leadership role in supporting and celebrating Indigenous community planning and its power to create just and healthy community development.

 Scott is committed to working along-side First Nations and Indigenous organizations in addressing health inequities and issues of poverty, with the goal of advancing community-driven and Nation-based priorities.